Augustin007/Augustin007/README.md

 I don't tend to write graphics stuff.
 I find it difficult.

+Most of my projects aren't pushed.
+I occasionally forget I have projects on GitHub for long stretches of time.

 ## Other than programming

 First and foremost am a Catholic!